 SRLEV considers principal adverse impacts of its investment decisions on sustainability factors.
 Sustainability factors are ecological, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 SRLEV considers these factors in its sustainable investment policies.
-These aim to stimulate companies and countries to contribute to the solution(s) for the challenges that we face.
+These aim to stimulate companies and countries to manage the related sustainability risks in an appropriate manner and to stimulate contribution to the solution(s) for the challenges that we face.
 SRLEV is a life insurance company offering various types of life insurance and pension schemes.
 SRLEV is a subsidiary of Athora Netherlands N.V.
 This holding company has overarching policies that apply to all its subsidiaries.
-More information on applicable sustainable investment policies can be found on the website athora.nl.
+More information on applicable sustainable investment policies can be found on the website: athora.nl.

-This consolidated statement relates to the investments made for SRLEV's own account, excluding mortgages, and investments made for the account of policy holders in respect of pension schemes and life insurance products (unit linked portfolios).
-This consolidated reporting does not include investments for which we do not have sufficient relevant data yet, such as the real estate portfolio, private (equity & debt) investments and collateralized loans of SRLEV's own account and the unit linked portfolios managed by e.g. ASN, Blackrock and Columbia Threadneedle.
-This means that for this reporting statement the data for approximately 75% of all SRLEV's investments is in scope.
-It is intended to also include the remaining 25% of investments in future PAI-statements as data becomes available.
+This consolidated statement and the indicators presented in Table 1 below relate to the investments made for SRLEV's own account and life insurance products (unit linked portfolios).
+This consolidated reporting does not include full data coverage for all investments yet.
+Areas which are not or only partly covered in this reporting are private (equity & debt) investments and collateralized loans of SRLEV's own account and the unit linked portfolios managed by e.g. ASN, Blackrock and Columbia Threadneedle.
+SRLEV further increased the coverage of this consolidated reporting in comparison to previous years with the addition of the real estate and mortgages and Apollo managed private investment for SRLEV's own account.
+This means that for this reporting statement data is included for approximately 90% of all SRLEV's investments (compared to 75% in 2022 and 2023).
+However, for certain indicators the data coverage can be (significantly) lower due to insufficient or absence of specific data.

-This statement covers the reference period of 1 January 2023 to 31 December 2023 and a historical comparison with the period of 1 January to 31 December 2022.
+This statement covers the reference period of 1 January 2024 to 31 December 2024 and a historical comparison with the periods of 1 January 2022 to 31 December 2022 and 1 January 2023 to 31 December 2023.
 The reported impact per indicator is an average of impacts as per 31 March, 30 June, 30 September and 31 December of each reference period.
-The data coverage of the PAI metrics is not full.
-As noted above, and varies from year to year, thereby limiting the comparability from one year to the next.
+As indicated before the data coverage of the PAI metrics is not full and varies from year to year, thereby limiting the comparability from one year to the next.

 The reported impact for the indicators GHG emissions, Carbon footprint and GHG intensity of investee companies in the below overview is based on reported and estimated data from MSCI about carbon scope 1, 2 and 3 emissions, enterprise value and sales revenues.
+The reported exposure to companies with UNGC and OECD violations and exposure to controversial weapons is a combination of data from MSCI and a qualitative screening.
 The reported impact for all the other indicators is based on data from Sustainalytics.
 For most of these other indicators, the coverage of the reported data is relatively low, because only a small number of companies reported on these matters.
 We expect that the reporting coverage will increase over time and that we gradually can base our statement on more reported data.